learning-zone/react-basics/react-coding-practice.md

     <b><a href="#">↥ back to top</a></b>
 </div>

-## Q. Use React State to Update the DOM?
+## Q. Write a program to display searched keyword in React?

 <details><summary><b>Answer</b></summary>